Copper Sulfate Crystal Materials

 Grow Copper Sulfate Crystals

 There are two ways to grow the crystals.
 The easiest and quickest method is to simply pour the solution into a jar and wait for crystals to grow.
-You can expect to see crystals within a few hours.
+Expect to see crystals within a few hours.
 It may take a couple of days for the crystals to reach their maximum size.
-Then, you can pour off the liquid and use a butter knife to scrape the crystals off the bottom of the container.
+Then, pour off the liquid and use a butter knife to scrape the crystals off the bottom of the container.
 Place them on a paper towel to dry.

 If you want a larger crystal or a perfectly shaped one, there are two steps.